+The charts are located in the Hanging MAX-ER Operator Information Manual in the crane cab or in the Hanging MAX-ER Capacity Chart Manual supplied to the crane owner.

-- 1. Read instructions in this section and in MAX-ER Capacity Charts before operating crane. - If equipped with a luffing jib, also read instructions in Luffing Jib Operator Manual and in Luffing Jib Capacity Charts. - 3.
-Read and comply with instructions in MAX-ER Capacity Charts.
-Do not operate beyond limits given. - Make sure the wheel position encoders and cable reel length potentiometers have been properly calibrated (see Section 6 in this manual). - 5.
-Make sure proper counterweight is installed. - 6.
-Make sure wheeled counterweight assembly is at proper operating position as specified in MAX-ER Capacity Charts. - 7.
-When tires are on foundation, do not travel or swing crane until wheel assemblies have been rotated to proper position. - 8.
-Make sure crawlers are blocked and proper amount of wheeled counterweight is installed as specified in MAX-ER Capacity Chart before raising and lowering boom from and to ground. - 9.
-Make sure load sensing pin and all sensors are properly calibrated (counterweight lifting cylinder, beam cylinder, and wheels); otherwise, wheeled counterweight assembly will not operate properly.
-See Section 6 of this manual for procedures. - 10.
-Make sure all operating limits block-up, boom and jib stops, boom and jib angle indicators, and Rated Capacity Indicator/Limiter (RCL) - are installed and operating properly.
+- 3. Make sure proper counterweight is installed both on the crane and on the hanging counterweight tray. - 4.
+Make sure hanging counterweight assembly is at proper operating position as specified in hanging MAX-ER capacity chart. - Make sure crawlers are blocked and proper amount of hanging counterweight is installed - as specified in hanging MAX-ER capacity chart - before raising and lowering boom from and to ground. - 6.
+Make sure load sensing pin and all sensors are properly calibrated; otherwise, hanging counterweight assembly will not operate properly.
+See Section 6 for calibration procedures. - Make sure all operating limits block-up, boom and jib stops, boom and jib angle indicators, and Rated Capacity Indicator/Limiter (RCL) - are installed and operating properly.
 See Section 6 of this manual for adjustment procedures.
-See separate Rated Capacity Indicator/Limiter Manual for operation and calibration of the RCL. - 11.
-Turn on MAX-ER operating mode for operation with wheeled counterweight assembly installed (see MAX-ER Operating Mode topic in this section).
+See separate Rated Capacity Indicator/Limiter Manual for operation and calibration of the RCL.

-Wheeled counterweight assembly will not rise and lower automatically if MAX-ER mode is not selected.

-Wheeled counterweight assembly remains in its last position - up or down - if MAX-ER operating mode or engine is turned off during operation.

-- 12. Access information screen on main display to monitor MAX-ER operating conditions. - 13.
-Operate only with crane on a firm surface that is uniformly supporting: - With load, grade must not exceed 1% in any direction 1 ft in 100 ft (0,3 m in 30 m). - Without load, see Maximum Allowable Travel Specifications Chart. - Make sure foundation under crane and under wheeled counterweight assembly is at same level.
-Mast can buckle if counterweight is lowered below grade. - 14.
+- 8. Turn on hanging MAX-ER operating mode for operation with hanging counterweight assembly installed (see MAX-ER Operating Mode topic in this section). - Hanging counterweight assembly will not rise and lower automatically if hanging MAX-ER mode is not selected. - Hanging counterweight assembly remains in its last position up or down if MAX-ER operating mode or engine is turned off during operation. - 9.
+Access information screen on main display to monitor MAX-ER operating conditions. - 10.
+Operate only with crane on a firm surface that is uniformly supporting: - With load, grade must not exceed 1% in any direction 1 ft in 100 ft (0,3 m in 30 m) - Without load, see Swing and Travel Specifications Chart - Make sure foundation under crane and under hanging counterweight tray is at the same level.
+Mast can buckle if hanging counterweight is lowered below grade. - 11.
+When swinging and traveling with load, do not raise boom above maximum angle for swing and travel given in Capacity Chart (see Minimum Boom Capacity to Swing and Travel column of chart); otherwise, hanging counterweight will lower onto foundation. - 12.
 Do not operate crane, to include raising boom and luffing jib from ground level, if wind exceeds limits given in MAX-ER Capacity Charts.
-Contact your local weather station for wind velocity. - 15.
-Be aware of increased tail swing with wheeled counterweight assembly installed.
-Counterweight assembly can strike objects or personnel in area of travel and swing paths. - 16.
+Contact your local weather station for wind velocity. - 13.
+Be aware of increased tail swing with hanging counterweight assembly installed.
+Counterweight assembly can strike objects or personnel in area of travel and swing paths. - 14.
 Warn all personnel to stand well clear of crane.
-Wheeled counterweight assembly rises and lowers automatically without warning it can strike or land on personnel. - 17.
-Do not swing or travel until jacks are fully retracted. - 18.
+Hanging counterweight assembly rises and lowers automatically without warning it can strike or land on personnel. - 15.
 Provide a signal person for all crane operations.

-Have signal person watch for clearance under tires while swinging and traveling.
-Do not allow wheeled counterweight assembly to strike obstructions.
+Have signal person watch for clearance under counterweight tray while swinging and traveling.
+Do not allow hanging counterweight assembly to strike obstructions.